Summer 2026: Montréal cultural guide for families

 Looking for cultural activities to enjoy with kids and teens in Montréal?
-This spring, the city offers a wealth of cultural experiences for the whole family.
-Youth theatre, live music, cultural festivals, interactive exhibitions and creative workshops invite children and teens ages 0 to 17 to move, learn and be inspired.
+This summer 2026, children and teens aged 0 to 17 will have plenty of reasons to move, learn, and be inspired with youth theatre, live music, cultural festivals, interactive exhibitions and creative workshops galore.
 From the Quartier des spectacles and Old Montréal to the Plateau-Mont-Royal and the Sud-Ouest, explore this guide to the city’s best cultural outings—organized by theme and age group.

 THEATRE, CIRCUS, MUSIC AND SHOWS FOR YOUNG AUDIENCES